 Pack a picnic, a bottle of wine, and a blanket for this theatrical show of musical excellence, entry to which is completely FREE.
 We recommend you arrive early for the best seats and relax beneath the warm evening sky as the sky turns pink and the atmosphere buzzes with conversation and laughter.

-Watch the Australian Open Qualifiers
+Things to do with kids in Melbourne: Watch the Australian Open Qualifiers

 Every year, Melbourne hosts one of the largest tennis tournaments in the world, the Australian Open.
 This worldwide sporting event hosts the world’s top tennis players, extraordinary athletes who have spent decades honing and practicing their skills.